DeusMechanicus/Omnissiah/db/mariadb/README.md

 SET @password='omnissiah';
 SET @localhost='localhost';
 ```
-This script will create the database and database user omnissiah.
-This user will have all rights to the omnissiah database.
+This script will create the database and users.
+This user <omnissiah> will have all rights to the omnissiah database.
 ## Creating tables and loading data
 run command
 ```